How could a Labour government affect my finances?

 Tax-efficient investing, wealth taxes and Inheritance Tax

-Labour has ruled out implementing any form of wealth tax, and there’s little wiggle room in Capital Gains Tax (CGT), as the tax-free allowance is already set to halve to £3,000 from 6 April 2024.
-And Labour has promised not to change CGT rates, too (which are a soup of figures depending on the income tax rate you pay and whether the asset is residential property).
+Labour has ruled out implementing any form of wealth tax, and there’s little wiggle room in Capital Gains Tax (CGT), as the tax-free allowance halved to £3,000 on 6 April 2024.
+And Labour no plans to change CGT rates, too (which are a soup of figures depending on the income tax rate you pay and whether the asset is residential property).
 But there are indirect ways to ratchet up taxes on the wealthy.

 Charging VAT on private school fees, as Labour has pledged, is one method.
 It will add roughly 20% to the sticker price of education at a stroke.
 The plan to end private schools’ 80% relief from business rates could well be passed on to parents through higher fees too.
 If possible, prepaying fees ahead of the changes could save you a lot of money.
 Grandparents could help with this big upfront cost, and it would also double as a tax-efficient transfer of wealth to the next generation.